wxhyihuan/wxhyihuan.github.io/about.md

 permalink: /about/
 ---

-Hello~ Are you all right today?
-Great~
+Welcome!
+Are you all right today?
+I am excited that you ar e here.

 I am a student who is currently studying some clinical data processing.
 Before, I mainly studied and engaged in the analysis of microbial genome data.
 Below are some results of my participation.